neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 The load test scenario was simulated using the “wrk benchmark” tool which was sending requests through KeepAlive connections against a target stub which simulated a random 1k payload with a 50ms uniform latency.
 In a realistic scenario we assume this implementation will be behind a Netscaler/VIP which would reuse connections instead of frequent connections open/close.

-The number of simultaneous connections was slowly ramped, starting at 700 and ending at 2000, with 10 minutes spent at steadystate load in each state.
+The number of simultaneous connections was slowly ramped, starting at 700 and ending at 2000, with 10 minutes spent in steadystate load at each step.

 ## Highlights of Observations